ESPRI-Mod/synda/sdt/doc/configuration_parameter_reference.md

     $ synda search cmip5 taz

-will raises an exception and informs the user that 'taz' value is not found.
+will raises an exception and inform the user that 'taz' value is not found.

 Type: boolean